OfficeDev/msteams-docs.pt-BR/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

 #### <a name="update-manifest-in-microsoft-azure-portal"></a>Atualizar manifesto no Microsoft Azure portal

-As etapas a seguir orientarão você a atualizar o manifesto do bot Microsoft Azure portal:
+As etapas a seguir orientarão você a atualizar o manifesto do bot no portal do Azure:

 1. Selecione **Manifesto** no painel esquerdo.
 1. Verifique se o item config está definido como **"accessTokenAcceptedVersion": 2**.
 Caso não seja, altere seu valor para **2**.